Applying for Safe Boating Certificates (SBC), Certificates of Personal Watercraft Operation (CPWO), Temporary and Duplicate Certificates

 If you have not yet taken a Boating Safety Course:

 Before taking your boating course, you must obtain a Connecticut Conservation Identification Number (ID).
-If you have a Connecticut Hunting or Fishing License, your Conservation ID will be the same ID number that was assigned with the hunting or fishing license.
+If you have a Connecticut Hunting or Fishing License, your Conservation ID number will be the same ID number that was assigned with the hunting or fishing license.

 If you need a Conservation ID number, go to the Online Sportsman Licensing system and complete the registration process.
 Follow the instructions for "New Customers".